Support Bristol's first art gallery

 The exhibition will be accompanied by a beautifully illustrated publication, including explorative essays, artist texts and images, published by Sansom and Co. available to purchase at the RWA RRP £20.

 Exhibition concept by Stephen Jacobson RWA and co-curated by Christiana Payne, Stephen Jacobson RWA and Gemma Brace.
+See more of the exhibition here

 Air is sponsored by Meade King Solicitors.
 Educational workshops related to the art of flight have been supported by Airbus, Rolls-Royce, Bristol Airport and the Royal Commission for the Exhibition of 1851.